flashcordon/big-history/Mystères-physique.md

 ranges are concordant, then BBN and cosmology are judged successful, and the cosmic baryon den- sity is measured.
 This method typically specifies η to within a factor of approximately two

-- deuterium observations are in spectacular agreement with predictions—the likelihoods literally fall on top of one another.
-This concordance links z ∼ 3 abundance measure- ments with z ∼ 1010 theory and z ∼ 1,000 CMB data, in a quantitative convergence that represents a triumph of the hot big bang cosmology.
-Also, the 4 He predictions are in good agreement with observations, and as noted in Section 2.2, no reliable primordial 3 He measurements exist.

-Turning to 7 Li, the BBN+WMAP predictions and the measured primordial abundance completely disagree: The predictions are substantially higher than the observations.

 -  The measured primordial 7 Li
 abundance falls persistently and significantly below BBN+WMAP predictions.
 Moreover, there are controversial hints of a primordial 6 Li abundance that is orders of magnitude above the standard prediction

 # L'univers est-il isotrope ?